dreamportdev/Osdev-Notes/99_Appendices/F_Debugging.md

 #### Info mem & Info tlb

-These commands are very useful when we need to debug memory related issues, the first command `info mem` will print the list of active virtual memory mappings, the output format depends on the architecture, for exmple on `x86-64`, it will be similar to the following:
+These commands are very useful when we need to debug memory related issues, the first command `info mem` will print the list of active virtual memory mappings, the output format depends on the architecture, for example on `x86-64`, it will be similar to the following:

 ```
 info mem